openebs/zfs-localpv/docs/storageclasses.md

 ### StorageClass Backed by ZFS Dataset

 We can create a StorageClass with the fstype as “zfs”.
-Here, the ZFS-LocalPV driver will create a ZFS dataset for the persistence storage.
+Here, the LocalPV-ZFS driver will create a ZFS dataset for the persistence storage.
 The application will get a dataset for the storage operation.
 We can also provide recordsize, compression, or dedup property in the StorageClass.
 The dataset will be created with all the properties mentioned in the StorageClass:

 ```yaml
 apiVersion: storage.k8s.io/v1